-Whether you are thinking about starting a loyalty program or already have an established one you need to know how much your loyalty points are worth.
-If you don’t know what loyalty points are worth you will have no idea how much money you are giving customers in the form of points.
-In this case ignorance is not bliss.
+Whether you are starting a loyalty program or already have an established one, you need to know how much your loyalty points are worth.
+If you don’t know what loyalty points are worth, you will have no idea how much money you are giving customers in the form of points.
+In this case, ignorance is not bliss.

 It is very important to remember that points = money!
-When you give a customer points you are providing them value that has an associated cost.
-The problem is it is not as straight forward as a dollar off or percentage off coupon.
+When you give a customer points, you are providing them value with an associated cost.
+The problem the value of points aren't as immediately clear as a dollar off or percentage off coupon.

-In this article we will discuss how to determine what points are worth and how to set point values for key customer actions.
-You want to incent actions without over paying for them.
+In this article, we will discuss how to determine what points are worth and how to set point values for key customer actions.
+You want to incentivize actions without overpaying.
 Let’s get into it.

 Your redemption value is the “money value” your points hold.
-Essentially it is the value of your point currency.
-As a very basic example say you only allow customers to redeem points for a $10 discount when they accumulate 1000 points.
-You would divide your reward ($10) by the amount of points to get it (1000) to see that your redemption value is 1 cent.
+Essentially, it is the value of your point currency.
+As a very basic example, say you only allow customers to redeem points for a $10 discount when they accumulate 1000 points.
+You would divide your reward ($10) by the amount of points required (1000) to see that your redemption value is 1 cent.

 This would mean that the value of your outstanding points would be the total points multiplied by 1 cent.
 You can also look at your redemption rate (how many points are redeemed) to get a better estimate of how much money is outstanding in points.